cran-task-views/MetaAnalysis/MetaAnalysis.md

 A related issue in meta-analysis is the problem of unobserved studies and publication bias.

-- Rosenthal's fail safe n is provided by `r pkg("MAd")`. `r pkg("metafor")` provides it as well as two more recent methods by Orwin and Rosenberg.
+- Rosenthal's fail safe n is provided by `r pkg("MAd")`. `r pkg("metafor")` provides it as well as two more recent methods by Orwin and Rosenberg and a generalization to random-effects models.
 - `r pkg("fsn")` computes the fail-safe number with confidence interval.
 - Duval's trim and fill method is provided by `r pkg("meta")` and `r pkg("metafor")`.
 - `r pkg("metasens")` provides the Copas selection model and also the method of limit meta-analysis (a regression based approach for dealing with small study effects) due to Rücker and colleagues.